-I have stated 1kg potatoes, you can easily increase it to 2kg and the creaminess will still be there, without adding more cream, but you can if you want.
-The dish capacity size for 2kg potatoes should be around 2.5 litres and 6cm deep.
+I have stated 1kg potatoes, you can easily increase it to 1.5kg and the creaminess will still be there, without adding more cream, but you can if you want.

-I like it with 1 clove garlic, but you can increase it to 2 cloves if you increase the recipe to 2kg potatoes, 3 cloves if you are a true garlic lover.
+I like it with 1 clove garlic, but you can increase it to 2 cloves if you love garlic.

 Potatoes are best sliced with a mandolin, but quite often I slice them with a knife, as I couldn't be bothered pulling out the mandolin, and it is fine.